ansible-community/antsibull-nox/docs/config-file.md

   Whether to run `yamllint`.

 * `yamllint_config: str | os.PathLike | None` (default `None`):
-  Allows to specify a config file.
+  Specifies a config file for `yamllint`.
-  Use a relative path to `noxfile.py`.
+  Use a path relative to `noxfile.py`.
-  Note that right now antsibull-nox will not supply any default config file, but this might change in the future.
+  Note that antsibull-nox does not currently supply a default config file, but this might change in the future.

 * `yamllint_config_plugins: str | os.PathLike | None` (default `None`):
-  Allows to specify a config file for YAML content embedded in plugins.
+  Specifies a config file for `yamllint` for YAML content embedded in plugins.
-  Use a relative path to `noxfile.py`.
+  Use a path relative to `noxfile.py`.

     If not provided, the same config will be used as for standalone YAML files (`yamllint_config`).

 * `yamllint_config_plugins_examples: str | os.PathLike | None` (default `None`):
-  Allows to specify a config file for YAML examples embedded in plugins and sidecar docs.
+  Specifies a config file for `yamllint` for YAML examples embedded in plugins and sidecar docs.
-  Use a relative path to `noxfile.py`.
+  Use a path relative to `noxfile.py`.

     If not provided, the same config will be used as for YAML content embedded in plugins (`yamllint_config_plugins`), which falls back to the config used for standalone YAML files (`yamllint_config`).